Menu

 University of Notre Dame (Sydney & Fremantle)

-For 2024 entry, UNDS and UNDF have removed the requirement for a portfolio.
+From 2024 entry onwards, UNDS and UNDF have removed the requirement for a portfolio.
 Instead, they have introduced Casper, an online test previously used by UOW.
 Casper is an online video-based scenario, situational judgement test and is designed to evaluate aspects of your social intelligence and professionalism such as ethics, empathy, problem-solving and collaboration.
 It asks what you would do in a tough situation and, more importantly, why.
 Similarly, they have also introduced bonus points for rurality, WA residency and Higher Degree by Research (HDR) completion.

 UNDF and UNDS have also updated their guidelines to provide the specific weightings used to rank students: